tedneward/Azgaarnoth/Creatures/Races-Holding/Hobgoblin.md

 ***Military Legions.*** Hobgoblins organize themselves into tribal bands known as Legions.
 In their martial society, every Hobgoblin has a rank, from the powerful leaders and champions, to the rank-and-file foot soldiers, to the goblins that find themselves driven into the front lines at spear point.
 A Legion is headed by a [Warlord](#warlord) with several [Captains](#captain) serving under its command, each in turn commanding a number of [Sergeants](#sergeant), and so on.
 A Hobgoblin [Warlord](#warlord) is a ruthless tyrant more interested in strategy, victory, glory, reputation, and dominion than leading troops into battle.

 As loyal and disciplined as Hobgoblins are in their own Legion, rival legions compete constantly for reputation and status.
-Meetings between legions erupt in violence if troops aren’t Restrained, and only exceptionally powerful leaders can force legions to cooperate on the battlefield.
+Meetings between legions erupt in violence if troops aren't Restrained, and only exceptionally powerful leaders can force legions to cooperate on the battlefield.

 Legions often supplement their ranks with less reliable and more expendable troops, including [Goblins](goblin.md), [Bugbears](Bugbear.md), [orcs](Orc.md), evil [Firsborn](../Races/index.md#firstborn) and [Humans](../Races/Humans.md), [ogres](Ogre.md), and [Giants](Giant.md).
 Legions are often a core backbone to the Hordes along with [Orcs](../Races/Orc.md), but often clash with their chaotic counterparts on a regular basis, as well.